 Equipment Credit - The credit given to the top event function by the analyst based on all available systems able to fulfill the top event function.
 If temporary equipment is credited, then use IMC 0609 Appendix G, Attachment 3, Table 6 for BWRs and Attachment 2, Table 7 for PWRs.

 Operator Credit - The credit given for the operator to perform the corresponding top event function.
 The default operator credit for performing the top event assumes that: (1) the success criteria for the top event function has been met, and (2) the minimum set of instrumentation needed by the operator is available and providing reliable indication.
-Operator credits were developed using the SPAR-H methodology .
+Operator credits were developed using the SPAR-H methodology (NUREG/CR-6883, The SPAR-H Human Reliability Analysis Method).

 The analyst must adjust the default operator credits in the worksheets using the following table if: